pantrypoints/sp/content/en/research/countries/china/xi/chapter-14.md

 Health Assembly video conference, Comrade Xi Jinping put forward the initiative of "unity and cooperation to overcome the epidemic and jointly build a human health community.”
-The idea of a community with a shared future for mankind is extremely rich and profound, and its core is what the report of the 19th National Congress of the Communist Party of China pointed out:
+The idea of a community with a shared future for mankind is extremely rich and profound, and its core is what the report of the 19th National Congress of the CCP pointed out:
 "Build a world of lasting peace, universal security, common prosperity, openness, inclusiveness, cleanliness and beauty."2 The proposal of this initiative has undoubtedly pointed out the direction and realistic path of common development, common progress, common security and common